 Even if we don’t get a sword. . . at least we get the letter.
 It’s bound in a Book.

-This blog post originally appeared at blogs.bible.org/tapestry/sue_bohlin/swords_of_blessing on June 23, 2009
+This blog post originally appeared at blogs.bible.org/engage/sue_bohlin/swords_of_blessing on June 23, 2009